-‘the engine room’
+‘the engine shed’

 (working title)